 Workforce Development and Education: Addressing the wind industry’s workforce needs through targeted investments to ensure that qualified workers and skilled scientists and engineers will support continued growth in the U.S. wind industry.

-Read more about the Wind Program's Wind Vision Report, which revisits the findings of its 2008 report, 20% Wind Energy by 2030, and develops a renewed vision for U.S. wind power research, development, and deployment on the Wind Vision Web page.
+Read more about the Wind Office's Wind Vision Report, which revisits the findings of its 2008 report, 20% Wind Energy by 2030, and develops a renewed vision for U.S. wind power research, development, and deployment on the Wind Vision web page.

-To learn more about the Wind Program's successes in working with businesses, industry partners, universities, research labs, and other stakeholders to improve the performance and accelerate the deployment of wind power, visit EERE's Wind Success Stories Web page.
+To learn more about WETO's successes in working with businesses, industry partners, universities, research labs, and other stakeholders to improve the performance and accelerate the deployment of wind power, visit EERE's Wind Success Stories web page or read the accomplishments fact sheet.

 To access technical resources from the wind industry on the specific technologies or wind energy research topics through publications, data, analysis, and R&D labs and facilities, visit the Wind Technology Resource Center.